lars-vc/neovim-config/README.md

 ```
 :PlugInstall
 ```
-in neovim, close and relaunch
+in Neovim, close and relaunch

 ## Dependencies